Picture Book: Painting Process & Technique

 POINT 03: Mish Mosh on the computer

-POINT 03: Revisit Scale and Details
+POINT 02: Revisit Scale and Details

-POINT 01: Choose A Color Palette
+POINT 01: Choosing A Color Palette

-This is where playing with paints comes in handy.
 I love to mix colors to inspire me.
 In this case, it’s a winter scene, so I played a lot with blues and pale warms.
 There are many directions to go, so I cherry-pick what appeals to my tastes and what I feel works best for the story.

 POINT 02: Color Play!